troychibbaro/HTMLScraping/README.md

 # MLDataCollection
-This repository contains some sample Python scripts used to extract data from websites.
+This repository contains some sample Python scripts used to extract data from websites and API's.
 The following are brief descriptions of each project, and I will try to add new ones periodically.

 **Note**: These scripts were created **strictly** for educational purposes and may